partikelir/technocrat/readme.md

 An incomplete list in no particular order:

-* HTML5-compliant markup; clean and efficient CSS3 styling based on Sass.
+* HTML5-compliant markup; clean and efficient CSS styling based on Sass.
-* Automated CSS/JS minification via Gulp/Bower build system and intelligent asset loading.
+* Automated CSS/JS minification with a [Gulp build system](https://github.com/synapticism/wordpress-gulp-starter-kit) and intelligent asset loading.
 This theme is *highly* optimized.
-* Big, beautiful typesetting for [easy reading](http://ia.net/blog/100e2r/).
+* Big, beautiful type for [easy reading](http://ia.net/blog/100e2r/).
 * Consistent vertical rhythm (excluding images and parts of the sidebar; that's just too much trouble).
 * Full-width view for images and galleries.
 Great for photo-blogging.
 * Truly responsive images and complex layouts with [Ubik Imagery](https://github.com/synapticism/ubik-imagery) and [Picturefill](https://github.com/scottjehl/picturefill).
 Visitors on mobile will load smaller image files than those with larger screens!